ExposuresProvider/icees-api/README.md

 `feature name`: see config/features.yml

 `year` is optional.
-When `year` is specified, it uses features from that year, otherwise it gets year from context
+When `year` is specified, it uses features from that year, otherwise it gets the year from context

-Example
+Example:
 ```
 {
   "feature_name": "AgeStudyStart",